 Krka National Park is one of Croatia’s most popular attractions.
 It was established in 1985 and is a UNESCO World Heritage Site.

 Krka National Park consists of three lakes: Krka, Dobra, and Luka.
 These lakes are connected by the Krka River, which flows into the Adriatic Sea in Sibenik.
-The park contains the Skradinski Buk waterfall, whose water flows from a height of 107 meters (351 feet).
+The park contains the Skradinski Buk waterfall, whose water flows from a height of 107 meters (351 feet), a must-see when visiting the town of Skradin nearby.

 The park’s flora includes 200 different species of plants and some endangered species such as the European white birch, silver fir, and yew tree.
-There are also many animal species including deer, badgers, foxes, otters, beavers, wild boars and rabbits.
+There are also many animal species including deer, badgers, foxes, otters, beavers, wild boars, and rabbits, making the natural parks in the Republic of Croatia a wildlife enthusiast’s paradise.

 Drnis and Ivan Mestrovic’s Burial Place